How to Make a Lamb Saratoga Roll / Roulade

-The lamb saratoga, also known as lamb forerib roast is one of my favorite cuts, as well as one of the most popular cuts ordered by chefs Shepherd Song supplies.
-It’s a little known cut, not often mentioned or sold by other purveyors, but it’s worth trying, especially if you like slow-cooked, tender meat.
-The cut is a hybrid, located around the shoulder and neck, and including some of the last bones of the loin, it’s kind of similar to a pork shoulder, and can be cooked in the same way.
+The lamb saratoga roast, also known as lamb forerib roast is one of my favorite cuts, as well as one of the most popular cuts ordered by chefs Shepherd Song supplies.
+It’s a little known cut, not often sold by other farmers, but it’s worth trying, especially if you like slow-cooked, tender meat.

-At Lucia’s Restaurant, I would order saratoga rib roasts to make rolled roulades, or lamb saratoga rolls, and I think they’re one of the most elegant recipes this cut can become.
+LLamb saratoga rolls are one of the most elegant recipes this cut can become.
 They’ll take a bit of time with a paring knife to trim the meat off the bone, but the result is a juicy, tender roast that you can cook in a number of different ways.
 If deboning the lamb saratoga sounds like a lot of work, you can always just cook them in a crock pot too–they’ll work great for your favorite crock pot-pulled lamb recipes too, as will necks.

 Serving a crowd?
 Use a lamb neck instead